egirizaki/clearCacheMicrosoft365/README.md

-# clearCacheMicrosoft365
-Powershell Script to clear cache your Microsoft 365 Apps.

 # Microsoft 365 Apps Desktop - Uninstall & Cache Cleanup Guide

 This guide provides step-by-step instructions for uninstalling **Microsoft 365 Apps Desktop** from **Windows 10 or Windows 11**, followed by running a cleanup script to remove leftover cache and configuration files.